 However, the USDA, several states, and many universities have resources that can help interested farmers develop their programs.

 Expecting Cover Crop Seed Shortages

-While cover crops are an excellent solution for farmers who want their fields to flourish without fertilizers and herbicides, several seed companies have recently said to be prepared for seeds shortages.
+While cover crops are an excellent solution for farmers who want their fields to flourish without fertilizers and herbicides, experts say to be prepared for cover crop seeds shortages.
 Like other inputs, seeds are selling fast.

 Real Agriculture suggests that anyone who is planning on growing cover crops in 2022 should contact their suppliers to book their seed requirements right away because things will sell out fast.